-Now that I got my HELP rant over with it’s pretty smooth sailing from there.
-Don’t be an idiot and walk around with your phone in your face, keep all your belongs close, and try to blend in.
+Now that I got my HELP rant over with its pretty smooth sailing from there.
+Don’t be an idiot and walk around with your phone in your face, keep all your belongings close, and try to blend in.
 I didn’t say be one of them, because most likely you are American and the Europeans will be able to sniff you out, no exaggeration, we stick out like sore thumbs.
-So to make you a little less obvious wear Adidas, stay away from sport caps and do yourself a favor and look at a fashion magazine before you go.
-No one will ever be as fashionable as the Europeans, but if you can pull off a pair of cute trainers with jeans and some headphones you’ll be just fine.
+So to make you a little less obvious wear some fashion-forward sneakers, stay away from sports caps and do yourself a favor and look at a fashion magazine before you go.

 A nice tight fitted dress with trainers will also do the trick (I added a belt to snatch the waist and add a little extra pizzazz)

-So moral of the story when you are traveling alone I HIGHLY suggest staying in either an all female room or an all male room in a hostel, and if you’re thinking…why wouldn’t I just stay in a hotel?
+So moral of the story when you are traveling alone I HIGHLY suggest staying in either an all-female room or an all-male room in a hostel, and if you’re thinking…why wouldn’t I just stay in a hotel?
 Because you’ll quickly realize that you’d rather be spending your money on something else besides a bed that you sleep in for maybe 8 hours and isn’t even as comfortable as your own.
-You are welcome, this will help you a lot when trying to be smart and wanting to spend your money on something actually worthwhile (food).
+You are welcome, this will help you a lot when you’re trying to be smart and want to spend your money on something worthwhile (food).

 Step 3.
 DO NOT go out at night ALONE